waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2. Travel south on Route 35 to the Route 35 Goldenrod Gate.
 3. Enter Goldenrod City.
 4. Navigate to the Goldenrod Flower Shop at coordinates (29, 5).
 5. Speak to the NPC inside to receive the SQUIRT BOTTLE.
+(Failed twice - NPC only repeats dialogue about her sister).

+**New Hypothesis:** The trigger for receiving the SQUIRT BOTTLE requires speaking to Gym Leader Whitney again *after* the battle.
+**New Plan:**
+1. Return to Goldenrod Gym.
+2. Speak to Gym Leader Whitney.
+3. Return to the Flower Shop and speak to the Teacher.